 What is the difference between financial planning and investment management?

-Investment management in Indianapolis, IN primarily involves managing and adjusting a financial portfolio.
-Financial planning encompasses investments while also covering budgeting, tax considerations, insurance planning, retirement income strategy, and estate coordination.
+Investment management in Indianapolis, IN centers on constructing and overseeing a financial portfolio.
+In contrast, financial planning goes beyond investments to include income management, tax strategy, insurance analysis, retirement planning, and estate planning.
 Through comprehensive planning, these components are coordinated within a single overarching strategy.

 Build a Comprehensive Financial Plan With Confidence

-If you are ready to talk through your situation, reach out by calling 877-930-4015, submitting a message through our online contact form, or using our calendar to schedule an introductory meeting with our Indianapolis, IN advisory team.
+When you’re ready to discuss your financial picture, reach out by calling 877-930-4015, submitting a message through our online contact form, or using our calendar to schedule an introductory meeting with our Indianapolis, IN advisory team.

 Primary Sources